imgix/imgix.js/README.md

 >
 ```

-Since imgix can generate as many derivative resolutions as needed, imgix.js calculates them programmatically, using the dimensions you specify (note that the `w` and `h` params scale appropriately to maintain the correct aspect ratio).
+Since imgix can generate as many derivative resolutions as needed, `imgix.js` calculates them programmatically, using the dimensions you specify (note that the `w` and `h` params scale appropriately to maintain the correct aspect ratio).
 All of this information has been placed into the `srcset` and `sizes` attributes.
 Because of this, imgix.js no longer needs to watch or change the `img` tag, as all responsiveness will be handled automatically by the browser as the page is resized.

-<a name="ix-path-and-ix-params"></a>
 ### `ix-path` and `ix-params`

-If you've [configured imgix.js](#configuration) with a global `host` option, you can use the `ix-path` and `ix-params` attributes instead of `ix-src`.
-The `ix-path` attribute is used to specify the path to your image, and the `ix-params` attribute is used to define the [ imgix URL API parameters](https://docs.imgix.com/apis/url) you'd like to apply to your image.
+If [configured](#configuration) with a global `host` option, `imgix.js` can use the `ix-path` and `ix-params` attributes instead of `ix-src`.
+The `ix-path` attribute is used to specify the path to an image, and the `ix-params` attribute is used to define the [imgix URL API parameters](https://docs.imgix.com/apis/url) to be applied to the image.
 Using these two attributes instead of `ix-src` has several advantages:

-  1. `ix-params` automatically URL/Base64-encodes your specified parameters, [as appropriate](#base-64-encoded-parameters).
+  1. `ix-params` automatically URL/Base64-encodes specified parameters, [as appropriate](#base-64-encoded-parameters).
   2. `ix-params` is a JSON string, which is easier to read than a URL and can be generated by other tools if necessary.
-  3. Not having to re-type `https://my-source.imgix.net` helps keep your code DRY.
+  3. Not having to re-type `https://my-source.imgix.net` helps keep code DRY.

 Here's how the previous example would be written out using `ix-path` and `ix-params` instead of `ix-src`.
-Regardless of which method you choose, the end result in-browser will be the same.
+Regardless of the method choosen, the end result in-browser will be the same.

 ``` html
 <img